-- 7. In the event that non-compliance continues beyond two years, the penalties will increase for the third year according to the Schedule of Penalties.
-In the fourth year of non-compliance the SC would be referred to the Governing Committee for possible termination. - 8.
-Should a SC achieve compliance after being penalized for noncompliance with the Standards, it must maintain compliance for two years before it is returned to pre-warning status. - 9.
+- 9. Should a SC achieve compliance after being penalized for non-compliance with the Standards, it must maintain compliance for two years before it is returned to pre-warning status. - 10.
 Should a SC disagree with the findings of the CAR Compliance Audit Department, it will notify the Governing Committee and a meeting will be held to discuss the findings.
-If agreement cannot be reached, the SC may appeal the decision to the Commissioner of Insurance in accordance with Rule 20. - 10.
-The compliance status of the Commercial SC's will be reported to the Compliance and Operations Committee, the Governing Committee, and the Division of Insurance. - 11.
+If agreement cannot be reached, the SC may appeal the decision to the Commissioner of Insurance in accordance with Rule 20. - 11.
+The compliance status of the Commercial SC's will be reported to the Compliance and Operations Committee, the Governing Committee, and the Division of Insurance. - 12.
 The following benchmarks and measurements are used to compare the SCs performance to the Industry on commercial claims handling.
 Except where noted, the benchmark compliance is 80%.